CommitSentience/nilrt/scripts/dev/upstream_merge/README.md

   - Restoring the VM to a specific snapshot.
   - Installing and testing safemode and runmode images.
   - Verifying the OS version.

+### **`push_and_PR.py`**
+- Handles pushing the merged changes to the downstream fork repository.
+- Automates the creation of a pull request (PR) on GitHub after a successful merge and build.
+- Uses the GitHub CLI or API to generate PRs with appropriate titles, descriptions, and checklists.

 ### ** `json_config.py`**
 - Handles reading and validating the configuration file (`automation_conf.json`).